Skip to content

 How can a prosecutor prove that a police officer smelled the odor of marijuana?
 They have that police officer testify.

 Query: If a police officer claims the odor of marijuana as justification to search a car, and finds no evidence of crime, releases the driver; will a judge ever hear about it?
-But if a a police officer claims the odor of marijuana as justification to search, then does find evidence of crime, does that corroborate the claim of odor?
+But if a a police officer claims the odor of marijuana to justify a search, then does find evidence of crime, does that corroborate the claim of odor?

 If so, then can police claim odor of marijuana without fear of meaningful review or supervision of that claim by a court?